brianritchie1312/icat.ansible/README.md

         --user {SUDO USER ON REMOTE HOST} --ask-pass --ask-sudo-pass

-##### Or
+#### Or

-If you prefer to use your own playbook, follow steps 1-3 then
+If you prefer to use your own playbook, follow steps 1-3 above then

 4.Move role to `/etc/ansible/roles/{ROLE NAME}` or add this to your `/etc/ansible/ansible.cfg` file

 	[defaults]
 	roles_path={PATH TO DIRECTORY CONTAINING ROLE}

-5.Add hostnames to `/etc/ansible/hosts' or add them `tests/inventory` and add this the the command line
+5.Add hostnames to `/etc/ansible/hosts' or add them to your own inventory and add this the the command line

-	-i tests/inventory
+	-i {PATH TO INVENTORY}

 6.Copy `tests/test.yml` or the following block into your own yml playbook.

-    - hosts: localhost # Any hosts added to inventory or ansible hosts file separated by spaces
+    - hosts: localhost # Any hosts or host groups added to inventory or ansible hosts file separated by spaces
       roles:
          - { role: ICAT-Ansible, become: yes, become_user: root}